nychealth/coronavirus-data/README.md

 ## Public health reporting
 ### Reporting lag

-Our data are published with a three-day lag, meaning that the most recent data in today's update are from three days before.
-This lag is due to the standard delays (up to several days) in reporting a new test, case, hospitalization or death to the Health Department, and is a common limitation of surveillance data.
+Our data are updated either daily (at a 3-day lag), weekly on Thursday (with data through the previous Saturday), or monthly (at a 14-day lag).
+For example, a 3-day lag means that the most recent data in today's update are from three days before.
+These lags are due to standard delays (up to several days) in reporting a new test, case, hospitalization or death to the Health Department, and are a common limitation of surveillance data.
 Given the delay, our counts of what has happened in the most recent few days are artificially small.
 We delay publishing these data until more reports have come in and the data are more complete.

 ### Report date versus date of event